learnable-content/Laravel-5/README.md

 ## Eloquent ORM

 Eloquent ORM is another out of the box tool that gives us easy access to records in a database.
 So imagine we need to collect all the posts from a blog in a database.
-Normally, using ```PDO```, for you to do so you would need a sql statement then pull those records out in a usable format.
+Normally, using ```PDO```, for you to do so you would need an SQL statement to pull those records out in a usable format.
 See the following:

 ```
 $stmt = $dbc->query('SELECT * FROM users');
-$stmt->fetch(PDO::FETCH_ASSOC)
+$stmt->fetch(PDO::FETCH_ASSOC);
 ```

 With Eloquent ORM you would do the following and have what you need.